suparious/suparious/README.md

 Hi there 👋, I am a Principal Solutions Architect, primarily focused on infrastructure.
-With over 2 dacades of experience working in IT, Software Engineering and DevOps, I deploy scalable solutions using Infrastructure as Code.
+With over 2 decades of experience working in IT, Software Engineering and DevOps, I deploy scalable solutions using Infrastructure as Code.

 Follow me on:
 🌐 <a href="https://www.linkedin.com/in/shaundprince">LinkedIn</a>